AUBGTheHUB/hub-conf-signup/README.md

-# Landing and Sign Up page for HackConf
+# Landing and Sign Up page for HubConf
 - Development of the page will happen on October 22nd